History of New Orleans: First French colonial period

 From its founding, the French intended New Orleans to be an important colonial city.
 The city was named in honor of the then Regent of France, Philip II, Duke of Orléans.
 The regent allowed Scottish economist John Law to create a private bank and a financing scheme that succeeded in increasing the colonial population of New Orleans and other areas of Louisiana.
 The scheme, however, created an investment bubble that burst at the end of 1720.
 Law's Mississippi Company collapsed, stopping the flow of investment money to New Orleans.
 Nonetheless, in 1722, New Orleans was made the capital of French Louisiana, replacing Biloxi in that role.

 The priest-chronicler Pierre François Xavier de Charlevoix described New Orleans in 1721 as a place of a hundred wretched hovels in a malarious wet thicket of willows and dwarf palmettos, infested by serpents and alligators; he seems to have been the first, however, to predict for it an imperial future.

 In September 1722, a hurricane struck the city, blowing most of the structures down.
 After this, the administrators enforced the grid pattern dictated by Bienville but hitherto previously mostly ignored by the colonists.
 This grid plan is still seen today in the streets of the city's "French Quarter" (see map).

-Much of the colonial population in early days was of the wildest and, in part, of the most undesirable character: deported galley slaves, trappers, gold-hunters; the colonial governors' letters were full of complaints regarding the riffraff sent as soldiers as late as Kerlerec's administration (1753–1763).
+Much of the colonial population in early days was of the wildest character: deported galley slaves, trappers, gold-hunters; the colonial governors' letters were full of complaints regarding the riffraff sent as soldiers as late as Kerlerec's administration (1753–1763).
 Shortly after the founding, slaves were required to build the public works of the nascent city for thirty days when the crops had been harvested.

 Two large lakes (in reality estuaries) in the vicinity, Lake Pontchartrain and Lake Maurepas, commemorate respectively Louis Phelypeaux, Count Pontchartrain, minister and chancellor of France, and Jean Frederic Phelypeaux, Count Maurepas, minister and secretary of state.
 A third body of water, Lake Borgne, was originally a land-locked inlet of the sea; its name has reference to its incomplete or defective character.